funkhaus/Rest-Easy/README.md

 add_filter('rez_serialize_post', 'add_custom_field');
 ```
 Now, load a page on your site and run the same JS code as above.
 You'll see your custom field in `jsonData.page[0]._my_custom_field`.

+This example taps into the [serializer filters](#serializer-filters) documented below.

 ## API